 The SET SRM DSPSLICE command controls the value of the minor time slice of a virtual machine.
 (A minor time slice, also called simply a time slice, is the length of time that a virtual machine stays in the dispatch list before the scheduler repositions it.)
 A smaller time slice causes the scheduler to sort the dispatch list more frequently.
 This causes more overhead for both the system and users.
-A larger time slice causes the scheduler to sort the dispatch list less frequently, thus causing less overhead.
+A larger time slice causes the scheduler to sort the dispatch list before to sort the dispatch list less frequently, thus causing less overhead.
 The user runs longer without being artificially disturbed.